top of page

 Owen Lane

-Vice Principal, Ballet & Contemporary Teacher, ARAD
+Ballet & Contemporary Teacher, ARAD & Rambert Grades Accredited

 Owen Lane began training aged 7 at the Rosemary Lane School of Ballet.
 During this time he completed multiple RAD and ISTD examinations and furthered his training in ballet at the Royal Ballet School Junior Associate Program in London.
 Using this training he was able aged 11 to gain a full scholarship to the Vocational ballet school in association with the Birmingham Royal Ballet School.
 He furthered his studies in Classical Ballet and various other styles over 8 years at the school.